 - Apply and get approved for a new credit card with a lower APR or introductory rate.

-- Provide the payee information and account number for the existing card to the new credit card company.
+- Provide account information for the existing card to the new credit card company.

-- Indicate the amount you want to transfer from the old card to the new.
-Balance transfers often come with caps or maximums, so depending on how high your balance is, you may not be able to transfer it entirely.
-Generally, you can only transfer an amount up to your approved credit limit on the new card, including any balance transfer fee.
+- Decide how much to transfer from the old card to the new.
+Balance transfers often come with maximums, so depending on your balance, you may not be able to transfer it entirely.
+Generally, you can only transfer an amount up to your approved credit limit on the new card, including fees.

-- In the meantime, the new credit card company will pay your existing credit card company on your behalf as indicated for transfer.
-(This process may take up to two weeks.)
-You now no longer owe that portion of the debt to the old credit card company, as it has been transferred to the new credit card company.
+- The new credit card company will pay the amount indicated for transfer on your existing credit card (this process can take 2 weeks).
+You now no longer owe that debt to the old credit card company, as it has been transferred to the new card.

 - Keep making payments on your old card until you get confirmation that the balance transfer has been received.
-If you have any payments due before that time, you’ll want to make them by the due date to avoid late fees.
+If you have payments due before then, make them by the due date to avoid late fees.

-- Follow up with your new card provider to confirm the transfer was correct and successful.
+- Confirm the transfer was correct and successful.

 - Pay your new card by the due date.